Everything and more has already been written about journaling, so why this text?

 What is journaling?

 In today’s world, journaling – once again – is becoming more and more popular.
 Obviously, it’s not last year’s invention.
 People have been journaling since they learned how to write.
 They recorded their days to remember what happened.
-They wrote down poems, short stories, and doodles as a form of recollecting their emotional state.
+They wrote down poems, short stories, and doodles as a form of recollecting their emotional state and a way to explore deeper who they are.

 Why would you want to write?
 Benefits of journaling.